Here’s what the White House is expecting today’s Social Security COLA increase to be

 “Tomorrow, seniors and other Americans on Social Security will learn precisely how much their monthly checks will increase – but experts forecast it will be $140 per month, on average, starting in January.
 For the first time in over a decade, seniors’ Medicare premiums will decrease even as their Social Security checks increase,” White House press secretary Karine Jean-Pierre said in a statement.

-The COLA is expected to change by at least 8 percent, which would be the largest increase in four decades.
-The annual adjustment is determined by inflation, which fell to 9.1 percent and 8.6 percent in July and August, respectively.
+The COLA is expected to change by at least 8%, which would be the largest increase in four decades.
+The annual adjustment is determined by inflation, which fell to 9.1% and 8.6% in July and August, respectively.

 The Labor Department is set to release data on consumer prices from September on Thursday.